Spencer Knight: Professional

+Florida Panthers (2021–2025)

 Knight signed a three-year, entry-level contract with the Panthers on March 31, 2021, joining the team for the remainder of the 2020–21 season.
 He made his NHL debut on April 20, 2021, and made 33 saves on 34 shots of the Panthers' 5–1 victory over the Columbus Blue Jackets.
 In addition to becoming the youngest goaltender to record a win for the Panthers, he was the first in franchise history to win his debut game.
 Debuting the day after his 20th birthday, Knight was the first goaltender born in the 21st century to appear in an NHL game.
 He made four regular-season appearances with the Panthers, winning all of them and posting a .919 SV% and 2.32 GAA.
 In doing so, he became the youngest goaltender in NHL history to begin his career 4–0.
 The Panthers entered the 2021 Stanley Cup playoffs facing the Tampa Bay Lightning.
 Facing elimination in Game 5 of the best-of-seven series, coach Joel Quenneville gave Knight the start over Sergei Bobrovsky and Chris Driedger.
 He allowed a goal on the first shot of the game, from Blake Coleman, but made 36 saves to win the game 4–1 for Florida.
 At 20 years and 35 days of age, Knight was the second-youngest NHL goaltender to win his playoff debut, following Don Beaupre, who was 19 years and 202 days old when he won for the Minnesota North Stars in the 1981 Stanley Cup playoffs.
 The Panthers were eliminated from the playoffs in the next game with a 4–0 shutout loss.
 Knight allowed three goals, with Alex Killorn scoring the fourth on an empty net.